Collective action problem: Tragedy of the commons

 The tragedy of the commons is a type of replenishing resource management dilemma.
 The dilemma arises when members of a group share a common good.
 A common good is rivalrous and non-excludable, meaning that anyone can use the resource but there is a finite amount of the resource available and it is therefore prone to overexploitation.

 The paradigm of the tragedy of the commons first appeared in an 1833 pamphlet by English economist William Forster Lloyd.
 According to Lloyd, "If a person puts more cattle into his own field, the amount of the subsistence which they consume is all deducted from that which was at the command, of his original stock; and if, before, there was no more than a sufficiency of pasture, he reaps no benefit from the additional cattle, what is gained in one way being lost in another.
 But if he puts more cattle on a common, the food which they consume forms a deduction which is shared between all the cattle, as well that of others as his own, in proportion to their number, and only a small part of it is taken from his own cattle".

 The template of the tragedy of the commons can be used to understand myriad problems, including various forms of resource depletion.
 For example, overfishing in the 1960s and 1970s led to depletion of the previously abundant supply of Atlantic Cod.
 By 1992, the population of cod had completely collapsed because fishers had not left enough fish to repopulate the species.
 Another example is the higher rates of COVID-19 cases of sickness and deaths in individualistic (vs. collectivists) countries.
+(Note that more recent research from 2022 suggest that individualistic societies are associated with lower COVID-19-related mortality rates.
+This finding contradicts previous studies that supported the popular narrative that collectivistic societies with an obedient population are better positioned to manage the pandemic.)